 We specialise in catering for groups of riders

-The accommodation comprises comfortable 3 foot-wide single bunk beds with sheets, pillow(s) and quilt.
+The accommodation comprises comfortable 3 foot-wide single beds (plus all sheets, pillows, duvets & towels).
 With ample en-suite shower and toilet facilities, the area is clean and spacious allowing you to store your gear and luggage with room to relax.
 It even has a fully stocked beer fridge.
-There is also direct access onto 2 large outside terraces and extensive garden area.
+There is also direct access onto 2 large outside terraces, sundeck, swimming pool and extensive garden area.

 We have found that by accommodating large groups in the Club Room, a strong spirit of camaraderie develops amongst the riders, keeping the group together and ensuring that no one is left out.